ctessum/uiuc_website/content/authors/manhopark/_index.md

 ---
 # Display name
-title: Xiaokai Yang
+title: Manho Park

 # Username (this should match the folder name)
 authors:
-- xiaokaiyang
+- manhopark

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Graduate Research Assistant
+role: Predoctoral Fellow

 # Organizations/Affiliations
 organizations: